Interpolative separable density fitting on adaptive real space grids: Numerical results

 We next assess the performance of our framework in correlated electronic structure calculations within the $GW$ approximation, using the THC decomposition of the ERI tensor introduced in Eqs.~\ref{eq:thc_K} and~\ref{eq:thc_GW}.
 Implementation details of the THC–$GW$ algorithm are described in Ref.~\onlinecite{Yeh_ISDF_GW2024}.

-The $GW$ self-energy consists of two components: the static Hartree-Fock potential (the Fock matrix $F$), which provides the mean-field description of electrons, and the dynamic self-energy $\Sigma(\tau)$, a function of imaginary time $\tau$, which captures dynamic electron correlations.
+The $GW$ self-energy consists of two components: the static Hartree-Fock potential (the Fock matrix $F$), which provides the mean-field description of electrons, and the dynamic self-energy $\Sigma(i\omega)$, a function of Matsubara frequencies $i\omega$, which captures dynamic electron correlations.
 As shown at the beginning of Sec.~\ref{sec:THC}, both terms depend explicitly on the ERI tensor, and are therefore directly influenced by the accuracy of the ISDF approximation.

 We first examine the static mean-field contribution using the $(\mathrm{NH}_3)_2$ dimer as an example.
 Fig.~\ref{fig:isdf_gw} plots the maximum error in the Fock matrix $F$ as a function of the compression factor $\alpha$, together with the corresponding errors in its Hartree ($J$) and exchange ($K$) components.